- Portals

 So-called "personality rights" prevent other students from picking up their smartphone video cameras and filming the teacher and then publishing the video online with the real name of the teacher.
 Therefore, teachers don't have to fear consequences while misbehaving towards students.
 Their abuses stay in the dark.
 If it wasn't filmed, it's like it didn't happen.

 One would say "this is wrong because it would hurt the reputation of the teacher".
-Indeed it would, and rightfully so.
-Teachers who think their bad behaviour is justified shouldn't mind having that behaviour on public record.
-After all, they carry a responsibility while brainwashing[2] educating the next generation and need to be held to a high standard.
+In fact, German law specifically cites protecting individuals' reputations as a reason for its personality rights.[4]
+However, people who misuse their positions of authority deserve having their reputation damaged.
+The whole point of a reputation is knowing whether you can trust someone.
+Therefore, school teachers who think their bad behaviour is justified shouldn't mind having that behaviour on public record.
+After all, they carry a responsibility while brainwashing[5] educating children of the next generation and need to be held to a high standard.

 How the media fooled Germans into happily accepting censorship